 Another Smartcopying option is to get students to download/save etc the content to their own device or iCloud storage as an alternative to the teacher uploading the content onto a school drive, intranet or learning management system.
-Copying iTunes U material to a password protected school's share drive, intranet, cloud storage or learning management system may attract remuneration under the Statutory Text and Artistic licence, whereas students downloading or saving material to their personal device or iCloud storage does not.
+Copying iTunes U material to a password protected school’s share drive, intranet, cloud storage or learning management system may attract remuneration under the Statutory Text and Artistic Works Licence, whereas students downloading or saving material to their personal device or iCloud storage does not.

 Attributing the source

 All material created and used for educational purposes should be properly attributed.
 Attributing is important to ensure that schools don’t pay licence fees for material you already own or are allowed to use (eg teacher/school/student created content).

 Attribution information needs to include details of the copyright owner and/or author, where the material was sourced from and when.

 See the Smartcopying’s labelling information sheet Labelling and Attributing.

 Deleting or archiving material when it is no longer needed

 Material that the school no longer requires for educational purposes should be completely deleted.
 This will assist in minimising the storage burden on the school as well as ensuring that the school is not incurring copyright fees for material it no longer needs.

 - archiving material